nhsengland/virtual-wards-draft-standards/1_Background.md

 The aim is to share this supplementary data from remote monitoring (RM) platforms to external clinical IT systems.
 This is not a replacement for the official PRSB discharge summary.

 The intention is that in future a patient would be discharged from the virtual ward and the Supplementary RM Data would be generated and safely transferred to an external clinical system, or to a regional/national solution like a Shared Care Record or the National Record Locator (NRL).
+This transfer should ensure that the appropriate data from the virtual ward stay is made available at the point of discharge for clinicians in other organisations who go on to care for the patient.
+This data would be supplementary to the official discharge summary issued at the end of the virtual ward stay.

 The destination systems and organisations can be grouped as follows: